 Northern Colorado American Robin Project

 This research project investigates the behaviors of one of the most proliferate "urban birds", the American Robin in a rapidly urbanizing area.
 I use leading techniques to measure noise, light, and landscape along an urban to rural gradient in Weld County, Colorado.
 I will couple these data with data on bird song characteristics, nesting location, and reproductive output to understand how this species is responding to environmental changes.
-I am currently gearing up for my third field season to begin in the Spring of 2020.
-If you would like more information on how you can be involved, click the link below!
+I have completed my final field season in 2021 and am preparing this data for my dissertation defense in March 2021.
+For more information on this project click the link below!

-In collaboration with the University of California, Berkeley, we are investigating how bird song in a population of Spotted Towhees has changed over 35 years.
+In collaboration with the University of California, Berkeley, we are investigating how bird song in a population of Spotted Towhees has changed over 45 years.
 We have a data set of recordings from 1970 and 2015 from the same localities near the bay area and Berkeley, California.
-Stay tuned for results from this project!
+A manuscript for this project is currently under review for publication.

 Previous Research Experience